Buddy diving: Responsibility

-Disadvantages of the buddy system
+Problems of the buddy system

 With the increased popularity of solo diving as a possible alternative to the buddy system, there has been debate as to what really constitutes safe diving practise and how divers can best control the risks associated with their sport.
 Statistically speaking, scuba is a reasonably safe activity, with incidents of injury below several other "risk" sports such as football, horse riding or even tennis.
 Yet unlike these other sports, scuba divers are in a hostile environment for which humans are not adapted, breathing from a portable and limited capacity life support system.
 Under these conditions, fatality is always a possible outcome, as even simple equipment or procedural problems can be mishandled.
 In dealing with this reality a number of major concerns about potentially inherent flaws or negative impacts that can exist within the buddy system have been identified.
 Few, if any, of these problems, are defects in the concept of the buddy system, they are problems with the application of the system.

+There are circumstances in which the buddy system must be abandoned as unacceptably risky to the buddy.
+The buddy should not be expected or legally obliged to unduly put themself at risk of death or serious injury in the attempt to rescue a diver in distress.
+The level of risk acceptable has been determined in some legislations to be that acceptable to the reasonable man.
+A conviction of criminal negligence made by a magistrate on Malta was overthrown by the appeals judge on these grounds, among others.